Hesperian Health Guides

 A boy caring for the ear of his younger sister.

-• A child may hear less well in the affected ear.
+• There is hearing loss in the affected ear.

 Prevention:

-If you do not have any of these medicines or if you give the medicine and there is no improvement in 2 days, get medical help immediately.
+Give 75 to 100 mg per kg of body weight, divided into 3 doses a day.
+Do not give more than 4 g (4000 mg) in 24 hours.
+If you do not have this medicine, or if you give the medicine and there is no improvement in 3 days, get medical help immediately.

-Note: A child can bathe, but should not put his ears under water or swim for 2 weeks after the infection is gone.
+Note: The child can bathe but should not put his ears under water or swim for 2 weeks after the infection is gone.